 - Discard the outer coating of croton seeds

-- Remove the leaf like cotyledons from inside the croton kernels
+- Remove the leaf-like cotyledons from inside the croton kernels

-- Now, hang the cotton bag with seeds above the milk container and immerse the bag in milk container for 3 hours
+- Now, hang the cotton bag with seeds above the milk container and immerse the bag in the milk container for 3 hours

 - Then take the seeds from cotton cloth and wash them well with warm water